nitin42/nitin42/README.md

 ### Hi, I'm Nitin Tulswani 👋

-I am a web developer currently working at [Trainline](https://www.thetrainline.com) based in London.
+I'm currently working at [Trainline](https://www.thetrainline.com) based in London.
 You can get in touch with me on Twitter [@NTulswani](https://twitter.com/NTulswani) where I mostly share things about my work, or through [email](mailto:tulswani19@gmail.com).

 I am not so active these days as I used to be working on the open source projects but the pinned projects below are some of my favourite 🤩